karilint/mammalbase/documentation/common/instructions.md

 ### Getting docker from your distribution

 You most probably want to install docker directly from your distribution.
-Certainly this project doesn't need the latest version so you may be better off with more tested and stable one.
+Certainly this project doesn't need the latest version of Docker so you may be better off with more tested and stable one.
 Installation is also simpler and less risky.

 Debian and Ubuntu (the only command needed, run as root):
 ```